teo-sanchez/teo-sanchez.github.io/_projects/high-school.md

 show: true
 ---

+## Context

+I conducted two workshops on AI in very different highschools in the Paris region.

 I  was contacted by the association [TRACES](https://www.groupe-traces.fr/?lang=en) to conduct workshops with students from the highschool [Isaac Newton](https://www.lycee-newton.fr/) in Clichy (92100).